Blood pressure ranges explained - and how to measure yours

 - Pregnant women should check that the monitor they are thinking of buying is validated for use in pregnancy – not all are.

 - People with atrial fibrillation or other arrhythmias should not rely on an automated blood pressure monitor to give accurate measurements.

-People in either of these categories should discuss this with their doctor or nurse before buying.
+People in either of these categories should discuss with their doctor or nurse before buying.

 What else can I do to bring my blood pressure down?

-You can help prevent or reduce high blood pressure by eating healthily, maintaining a healthy weight, regular exercise, drinking alcohol in moderation and not smoking.
+You can help prevent or reduce high blood pressure by eating healthily, maintaining a healthy weight, exercising regularly, drinking alcohol in moderation and not smoking.